LilaRest/tulipe/docs/guide/ethers-proxies/advanced/apis-in-depth/placeholders/ve-placeholder.md

 # `VEPlaceholder`

-The `VEPlaceholder` class is never used directly in Vuethers but is the parent of every other Ethers placeholder classes.
+The `VEPlaceholder` class is never used directly in Tulipe but is the parent of every other Ethers placeholder classes.

 Here is the detailed Application Programming Interface of a `VEPlaceholder` instance :